-Ball bearings are an anti-friction device for two differentially-rotating bodies.
+Ball bearings are a low-friction device for two differentially-rotating bodies.
 They are narrower than roller bearings and normally comprise a hardened inner case, a hardened outer case and a number of high-strength, very hard ball bearings, all of which are normally held together by a specially designed 'race'.

 Most common ball bearings are of the 'Deep-Groove' type and normally called the 'single-row, non-filling slot' or 'Conrad' type.
 Radial ball bearings are not normally used for purely axial loading conditions because they are not self-aligning so you would need to incorporate secondary shaft-housing alignment system in addition to the bearing, which would increase frictional resistance.

 Ball bearings are usually designed to accommodate predominantly radial loading conditions.

 Roller bearings are a low-friction device for two counter-rotating bodies.
 They are wider than ball bearings and normally comprise a hardened inner case, a hardened outer case and a number of high-strength, very hard roller bearings, all of which are normally held together by a specially designed ‘race’.

 Most common roller bearings can be used for purely radial or purely axial loading applications along with any combination of the two.
 Roller bearings are naturally self-aligning and able to support much higher dynamic and static loads than ball bearings of the same diameter.

 Roller bearings are not normally able to sustain the same high-speeds as an equivalent ball bearing.

 A radial bearing (Fig 1) is one that is designed to sustain applied loads at right-angles to the axis of rotation.
 Most radial ball bearings can support an oblique applied load, but usually limited to less than 30°.
 There is no such limitation for radial roller bearings.